 *** Is it possible that Second City has been around for over 60 years?
 Yes, that is a fact.
 In fact I recall when one of my school buddies, Avery Schrieber teamed up with Jack Burns and joined Second City before they struck out on their own.
 Avery and I attended the Goodman School of Theater at The Art Institute back in the early 1960’s.
 The magic of what they do ( and why it has grown to several venues) is that they bring current events to the floor and spoof them.
 Their creativity is wonderful, and while each snippet they do may not appeal to everyone in the audience, there is enough for all to have an enjoyable experience.

-Tonight, they opened their 48th revue ib the ETC theater.
+Tonight, they opened their 48th revue in the ETC theater.
 It is called ” Best Kept Secret: Tell Everyone”, a delightful two hours ( with a 10 minute intermission) that takes us on several levels of comedy.
 The initial contact with the cast is that each audience member will find a slip of paper and a small pencil at their seat.
 It says “TELL US A SECRET”

 At our seat there was a sheet and a pencil.
-We are asked to write a secret and place in the bucket onstage.
-I saw several people do so, but still am unsure as to if the secrets used were theirs or preplanned.
+We are asked to write a secret and place it in the bucket onstage.
+I saw several people do so, but still am unsure if the secrets used were theirs or preplanned.
 While much of what we see is “improv”, the six performers in this show are also the writers and as they work with each other and audiences, I am sure adjustments to each skit are made.
 They do get audience members involved, but unlike many others shows where they ask audience members to shout out words so they can create comedy situations, in this one, they bring several members onstage.

 They had a great audience for the opening and one thing I have witnessed over the years is that the more alcohol consumed the louder the audience becomes.
 I was very impressed with the cast, in particular Tim Metzler, who was wonderful as a ventriloquist’s dummy.
 He worked an audience member with this bit and they were amazing together.
 It almost seemed as if the audience member knew what was happening.